yliu138/employee-hierarchy-coding-challenge/README.md

 ## Assumption
 1. There is only one CEO on the top level
 2. The manager ID with the CEO is set to -1
+3. A invalid employee has an employee ID of -1

 ## How to start